Will students need to print their work to hand in? What if they don't have a printer in the classroom or at home?

 A common question concerns how the district plans to fund the 21CL.
 This is a large project and funding will need to be drawn from a variety of sources.
 It should be noted that all of these sources are specifically earmarked for the purchase of educational technology, instructional materials, or professional development.
 Funding sources that are used for school construction or to pay teacher salaries are separate and will not be utilized by the 21CL.

 This act, approved in 1997, allows districts to increase their debt level for the purpose of purchasing technology equipment.
 The amount of funding that can be utilized is determined by looking at the difference between the district's debt cap, and the amount of debt already incurred through the sale of general obligation bonds.
 FMS has utilized this instrument two times prior to 2008 for a total amount of about $2 million dollars.
 With increases in the value of the local tax base, we have been able to generate $3 - 3.3 million annually from this source.
 This will be the primary source of funding for the FLI and is the source of funding recommended by the NM Public Education Department for all technology expenditures.

 All students will be provided with a current model Apple laptop.
-Each laptop will come with a power adapter and removable battery.
+Each laptop will come with a power adapter.
 The specific models deployed during any given year will vary depending on the available models from Apple.